What are my Legionnaires' Disease responsibilities as an employer?

 Legionnaires' disease is a serious form of pneumonia that infects the lungs.

-The disease is a severe, and even potentially fatal disease and is especially dangerous to groups who are at greater risk:
+It is a severe and potentially fatal disease that is especially dangerous to people who:

-- People suffering from chronic respiratory or kidney disease
+- Suffer from chronic respiratory or kidney disease

-- People who suffer from diabetes, lung and heart disease
+- Suffer from diabetes, lung and heart disease

-Man-made environments can contain the perfect conditions for the Legionella bacterium to multiply and may produce the water droplets that carry the bacterium.
+Man-made environments can contain the perfect conditions for Legionella bacterium to multiply and produce the water droplets that carry the bacterium.

-You can catch Legionnaire’s by inhaling water droplets containing the Legionella bacterium.
-These water droplets can then make their way into the lungs via aspiration, which then become infected.
+You can catch Legionnaires' disease by inhaling water droplets containing the Legionella bacterium.
+These water droplets can then make their way into the lungs via aspiration.